Axa: AXA United States

-Persian Gulf and Middle East

-Axa is present in Gulf Cooperation Council (GCC) countries as Axa Insurance (Gulf) B.S.C.

-Present in the region for more than 60 years, Axa is the largest insurer in the GCC with branches across Bahrain, Oman, UAE and Turkey.
-In Saudi Arabia, Axa is known as Axa Cooperative Insurance.
-It offers insurance for individuals and businesses with Health, Motor, Home, Travel, Personal and Group Accident, Fire, Engineering, Life and various other products.

-Axa is present in Lebanon as Axa Middle East.
-In 2000, Axa Group acquired 51% of SLF's capital and the Nasnas & Hanemoglou's Group the remaining 49% to start the operations in the Middle East.

-Axa has also started operations in Egypt in the year 2015.

-However it rebranded as GIG in the Middle East.

 Mexico

 In July 2008, Axa acquired ING Insurance Mexico, offering essentially the same services that ING offered.
 Axa then sued an ING Group subsidiary over alleged misrepresentations in the $1.5 billion sale stating it suffered "tens (if not hundreds) of millions of dollars in damages."

 Australia

-In 1995 the Axa Group purchased a 51 per cent controlling interest in the Australian life insurer, National Mutual Life Association of Australia for NF4 billion, that was claimed at the time to contribute about 15 percent of the Axa Group's worldwide insurance-premium income.
-In 2011, [AMP Limited] and Axa SA agreed to acquire Axa Asia pacific, merging Australian operations under the AMP brand.
+In 1995 the Axa Group purchased a 51 per cent controlling interest in Australian life insurer, National Mutual It was rebranded Axa.
+In March 2011, Axa agreed to merge its Australian operations with AMP under the AMP brand.

 Africa

 In April 2016 Axa unveiled a partnership with Lloyd's of London insurer Chaucer Holdings to enter the growing market of speciality insurance in Africa.
 Axa Africa Specialty Risks helps to mitigate risks through its coverholder, Chaucer Syndicate 1084 and Axa Africa Specialty Risks 6130.
 Axa ASR focuses on specialty and corporate lines, with coverage and an on-the-ground presence across Africa.
 Axa and Lloyd's both have excellent international financial strength ratings (AA- by Fitch and A+ by Standard & Poor's).
 The lines of business include: Political Risk, Political Violence and Terrorism, Energy, Construction, Property, Liability, Marine and Aviation.
 Since 2014 Axa has made several acquisitions of other insurers in an attempt to expand.
 Axa already operates in Cameroon, Egypt, Gabon, Ivory Coast, Morocco, Nigeria, Senegal and Algeria.
-Axa Africa also has a role in the trades between Asia and some of African countries.
+Axa Africa also has a role in the trade between Asia and some African countries.